|Amherst, MA, United States|

-Posted by Ryan Harb over 7 years ago
+Posted by Ryan Harb about 9 years ago

 The UMass Permaculture Initiative was originally proposed by a group of passionate UMass students.
 In 2009, these students presented their idea to Director of UMass Auxiliary Enterprises, Ken Toong.
 Their proposal was simply to install edible and ecological landscapes right on campus.Permaculture landscapes, the students explained, are perfect for a campus setting because they are replicable, scalable, and adaptable to anyone, on virtually any budget, in almost any climate.
 They provide nutritious foods to the dining commons, improve the quality of the environment and create service-learning opportunities to students and volunteers.
 Toong fully embraced the idea, and in 2010 hired Ryan Harb to oversee UMass Dining’s first permaculture project.
 Since 2009, the UMass Permaculture Initiative has grown to include 4 fulltime staff members, a revolving 12-member student committee, several student garden leaders and interns, and over 2,000 volunteers from the local community.